kirillkovalenko/nssm/README.txt

 Thanks to David Bremner for general tidyups.
 Thanks to Nabil Redmann for suggesting redirecting hooks' output.
 Thanks to Bader Aldurai for suggesting the process tree.
+Thanks to Christian Long for suggesting virtual accounts.

 Licence
 -------